Taakefyrsten/TidySoils/README.md

 ## Standing on the Shoulders of Giants

 TidySoils stands on the shoulders of the packages that pioneered soil science in R.
-We are genuinely grateful to their authors — their foundational work made it possible to understand what a modern, pipe-compatible soil science workflow should look like, and in several cases their function signatures directly informed our own API design.
+We are sincerly grateful to their authors — their foundational work made all of this and close to 2 decades of soil science it possible.
+In several cases their function signatures directly informed our own API design.

 | Legacy package | Authors | What it contributed | TidySoils home |
 |---|---|---|---|